-Eligibility Cost Beneficiary You may be eligible if you are working for an employer who is making contributions to the Welfare Fund as the result of a collective bargaining agreement.
-This is a member-only benefit.
-Benefits are not payable upon the death or dismemberment of a dependent.
-Your employer makes contributions to the Welfare Fund on your behalf.
-You elect a beneficiary by completing a beneficiary form.
-Death Benefit Accidental Death and Dismemberment Benefits When Benefits Are Paid A benefit may be paid to your beneficiary if you were eligible for: Welfare benefits in 6 of the 12 months immediately preceding your death; and Welfare Fund benefits on the day you died A benefit may be paid to your beneficiary if you were eligible for death and accidental death and dismemberment benefits coverage on the day you died and your death is deemed accidental.
-A benefit may be paid to you if you are seriously injured in a covered accident and you were eligible for death and accidental death and dismemberment benefits coverage on the day of your accident.
-Benefit Amount The death benefit provides your beneficiary with a benefit equal to \$5,000 minus the death benefit payable by the IUOE Local 542 Pension Fund.
-If your death is deemed accidental, the accidental death and dismemberment benefits provide your beneficiary with a benefit equal to \$5,000 minus the accidental death benefit payable by the IUOE Local 542 Pension Fund.
+Eligibility You may be eligible if you are working for an employer who is making contributions to the Welfare or Pension Fund as the result of a collective bargaining or participation agreement.
+This is a member only benefit.
+No benefits are payable upon the death or dismemberment of your dependents.
+Cost Your employer makes contributions to the Fund on your behalf.
+Beneficiary You elect a beneficiary by completing a beneficiary form.
+Accidental Death and Dismemberr Death Benefit Benefits When Benefits Are Paid (Parent Body) A benefit may be paid to your beneficiary if: You are vested under the IUOE Local 542 Pension Fund and were credited with at least 500 hours in the 24 months prior to your death; or You are not vested under the IUOE Local 542 Pension Fund, but you were credited with at least 1,000 hours in the 24 months prior to your death.
+A benefit may be paid to your beneficiary if you were eligible for death benefit coverage on the day you died and your death is deemed accidental.
+A benefit may be paid to you if you are seriously injured in a covered accident and you were eligible for death benefit coverage on the day of your accident.
+When Benefits Are Paid (C-branch) A benefit may be paid to your beneficiary if: You are eligible for Welfare Fund benefits in 6 of the 12 months immediately preceding your death; and You are eligible for Welfare Fund benefits on the day you died.
+A benefit may be paid to your beneficiary if you were eligible for death benefit coverage on the day you died and your death is deemed accidental.
+A benefit may be paid to you if you are seriously injured in a covered accident and you were eligible for death benefit coverage on the day of your accident.
+Benefit Amount The death benefit provides your beneficiary with a benefit equal to \$5,000.
+If you name multiple beneficiaries, the total benefit payable will not exceed \$5,000.
+If your death is deemed accidental, the accidental death and dismemberment benefits provide your beneficiary with a benefit equal to \$5,000.
 If you are seriously injured in a covered accident, you may receive \$5,000 or \$10,000, depending on the bodily losses you incur.
-See the Accidental Dismemberment Benefits schedule on Page 76.
-Claim Submission Your beneficiary should notify the Fund office.
-You or your beneficiary should notify the Fund office.
-When Your Coverage Ends You will no longer be eligible for these benefits if contributions to the Welfare Fund on your behalf fall below the minimum required amount.
-Questions Call the Fund office at 1-215-542-8211.
+Claim Submission To start the claim process, your beneficiary should notify the Fund office.
+The Fund will provide necessary claim forms to your beneficiary and upon receipt of required documentation, forward to Standard for processing.
+To start the claim process, you or your beneficiary should notify the Fund office.
+The Fund will provide necessary claim forms to your or your beneficiary and upon receipt of required documentation forward to Standard for processing.
+When Your Coverage Ends You will no longer be eligible for these benefits if you fail to meet any applicable Plan requirements.
+Questions Call the Fund office at 1-800-233-2043.